A smooth basis for atomistic machine learning: Theory

 where $\ntrain$ is the number of $i$-centered environments in the training set and $s_{\rm max}(\mathbf{J}_i)$ and $s_{\rm min}(\mathbf{J}_i)$ are the largest and smallest non-zero singular values of $\mathbf{J}_i$ (the square roots of the largest and smallest eigenvalues of $\mathbf{J}_i^T\mathbf{J}_i$).

-One can consider $\ell_{CN}\rightarrow 0$ to be a desirable property because it implies that the discretized expansion coefficients are equally sensitive to all types of distortions, i.e. the basis set does not artificially make the descriptors more sensitive to some deformations than others.
-Note however that for this metric to be meaningful, the cutoff that is applied in defining the density must be sharp (so that all retained neighbors $j$ of atom $i$ are fully inside the cutoff), and no feature tuning through a radial scaling of the neighbor contributions\cite{will+18pccp} can be applied.
-There must also be at least three times more functions in the basis set than the maximum number of neighbors of any atom $i$ in the data set, so that all the sensitivity matrices $\mathbf{J}_i^T\mathbf{J}_i$ have full rank.
+From a numerical perspective, condition numbers in the hundreds or thousands are perfectly manageable with floating point arithmetic.
+However, we would argue that it is beneficial to approach the limit $\ell_{CN}\rightarrow 0$, because this implies that the discretized expansion coefficients are equally sensitive to all types of distortions; i.e., that the basis set does not artificially make the descriptors more sensitive to some deformations than to others.
+Indeed, it has recently been shown that numerical instabilities that result in moderate values of the Jacobian condition number can affect substantially the performance of ML models\cite{pars-goed22jcp,pozd+22jcp}.
+For the $\ell_{CN}$ metric to be meaningful, there must be at least three times more functions in the basis set than the maximum number of neighbors of any atom $i$ in the data set, so that all the sensitivity matrices $\mathbf{J}_i^T\mathbf{J}_i$ have full rank.
+Furthermore, the cutoff that is applied in defining the density must be sharp (so that all retained neighbors $j$ of atom $i$ are fully inside the cutoff), and no feature tuning through a radial scaling of the neighbor contributions\cite{huan-vonl16jcp,will+18pccp} can be applied.
+Incidentally, the fact that the modulating the feature sensitivity in a physically-motivated manner has a significant positive impact on model performance reinforces the notion that it is better to avoid the unpredictable, noisy modulation of the sensitivity that is caused by the choice of a non-smooth basis.